If you are aiming at losing weight, then you should surf the Internet which is full of a plethora of plans that could help you to lose weight quickly.

 Protein is a crucial component that could not just help you to maintain the muscle, but could even facilitate new muscle growth, especially in times when you are losing weight.

-This research also shows how the consumption of a good amount of protein could help people to lose more fat mass as compared to the people who consume a lower protein diet.
+This research also shows how the consumption of a good amount of protein could help people to lose more fat mass as compared to the people who consume a low-protein diet.
+For improving your protein intake you could also follow the plant paradox food list.

 Reduce Your Calories

-Another crucial tip to losing fat while maintaining your muscle is to create a calorie deficit.
+Another crucial tip for losing fat while maintaining your muscle is to create a calorie deficit.
 A calorie deficit could be created in two ways.

 The first way might be to consume fewer calories, whereas the 2nd way might be to exercise.
 You could either follow one of these ways or even both.